-Other folks look at living off the grid as a necessity and as a preparation.
-It becomes a mode of survival and a way to live and keep your family safe in the event of some form of emergency situation.
-That could mean a simple electrical blackout, a total financial collapse, political upheaval, war, or a natural disaster.
+Other folks look at living off the grid as a necessity for preparedness and survival purposes.
+It becomes a mode of survival and a way to live and keep your family safe in the event of an emergency situation.
+An emergency could mean a simple electrical blackout, a total financial collapse, political upheaval, war, or a natural disaster.

 For most people, living off the grid simply means living a sustainable life, reducing the resources they consume, and in fact producing more resources than they use.
 It means disconnecting not just from the electrical grid, but also creating your own electricity, growing your own food, and living “green”.
 Some simply call it living off the land.

 Living Off The Grid: What Does it Mean?

 The term “off grid“, or “off the grid” has multiple meanings, and many people have different opinions as to what off grid living truly means.
 The reason for this is simple.
 Everyone lives their life differently.

 I’d like to point out the obvious before we start clouding the issue with definitions, meanings, interpretations, and more debatable opinions.